Former Home and Away star Rebecca Breeds, 32, is doing quite well for herself in Hollywood,

 And now she's bagged one of her biggest roles to date – nabbing the lead role in the CBS network's Silence of the Lambs sequel.

 Rebecca will play FBI Agent Clarice Starling, a character previously played by Jodie Foster in 1991's Silence of the Lambs and Julianne Moore in 2001's Hannibal.

-Taking to Twitter after the news broke, Rebecca shared her excitement, writing "Thank you thank you thank you for the role of a life time.
+Taking to Twitter after the news first broke, Rebecca shared her excitement, writing "Thank you thank you thank you for the role of a life time.
 Think I've earned myself a nice glass of Chianti..."'